 If you already have a loan and you want to take another loan, you can either take multiple loans or refinance your existing loan.
 Taking a new loan (the multiple-loan option) minimizes your potential tax consequences.
 Your minimum payment will be higher, but you will pay off your loans faster than you would by refinancing.
 Refinancing adds the new loan amount to your existing balance and spreads the entire balance over a new five-year term.
 Your payment will be lower but your tax consequences may be significantly higher.

 Loan payments will be deducted from your paycheck.
 You can choose the minimum payroll deduction, which would pay off your loan in five years, or you can pay more to pay off your loan sooner.
 The payment calculator in Retirement Online will provide your expected payoff date if you enter an amount higher than the minimum.

 If you retire with an outstanding loan, your pension will be reduced.
 You will also need to report at least a portion of the loan balance as ordinary income (subject to federal income tax) to the IRS.
 If you retire before age 59½, the IRS may charge an additional 10 percent penalty.
 If you are nearing retirement, be sure to check your loan balance.
 If you are not on track to repay your loan before you retire, you can increase your loan payments, make additional lump sum payments or both.

 For more information about NYSLRS loans, visit our Loans page.
-If you need help with the Retirement Online loan application, click “Help” at the top of your account page.
-Then click next to ‘Requesting a Loan’ and select the step-by-step guide that best fits your situation.
-Retirement Online is generally available from 7:00 am to 9:30 pm on Monday, Wednesday, Thursday and Friday; from 7:00 am to 6:00 pm on Tuesday; and from 6:00 am to 11:00 pm on Saturday and Sunday.
+If you need help with the Retirement Online loan application, click “Help” at the top of your account page, then click next to ‘Requesting a Loan’ and select the step-by-step guide that best fits your situation.